D-plus/Star-Wars/README.md

 # Star Wars

+## Installation

+1. Clone the project
+2. In terminal from project directory run command: npm install
+3. Make sure you have Node.js installed.
+Version that is supported is 10.9 or greater.
+4. Use following command nad have fun :)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.